Rleis88/IDS6938-SimulationTechniques/Homework3/Readme.md

 In computer animaltion, *steering behaviors* can be defined as methematical formulas used to simulate "flocking" behvaiors similar to the movement of birds, schools of fish, and other groups of behavioral agents.
 Above, I introduced agents and agent-based simulation.
 Steering behaviors can help program the behavioral aspects of agents in a way that allows for close-to-natural, improvized movement in an efficient way using simple forces (called *steering forces*; [Bevilacqua, 2012a](https://gamedevelopment.tutsplus.com/tutorials/understanding-steering-behaviors-seek--gamedev-849)).
 Types of steering behaviors and forces will be described in more detail later in the present document and implemented using C++ programing in Visual Studio.
 While ther are many ways to program agent behvaior, in the present document I focus on a specific model called Boids Model.

+Here is an [example](https://www.youtube.com/watch?v=tEGR6NN-cQc) of a similar project.
+This video shows how the agent(s) *should* move based on their steering behaviors.

 #### Boids Model

 *What methods can I use to simulate the steering behaviors of agents?*

 The Boids Model was created in the late 80's by [Craig W. Reynolds](http://www.red3d.com/cwr/).
 Reynods created the model because at the time it was incredibly difficult to model the individual and complex paths of multiple computer animated entities.
 With then current techonology, it was difficult to maintain and edit paths (avoid collision) for larger groups of entities.
 Reynolds [(1987)](http://delivery.acm.org/10.1145/40000/37406/p25-reynolds.pdf?ip=132.170.253.255&id=37406&acc=ACTIVE%20SERVICE&key=5CC3CBFF4617FD07%2E2826F4AA9CF74935%2E4D4702B0C3E38B35%2E4D4702B0C3E38B35&CFID=752717236&CFTOKEN=59149052&__acm__=1492607460_82307315c3d46cd16890ecb2213f02db) stated "a better approach is needed for efficient, robust, and believable animation of flocks and related group motions," ([Reynolds,1987](http://delivery.acm.org/10.1145/40000/37406/p25-reynolds.pdf?ip=132.170.253.255&id=37406&acc=ACTIVE%20SERVICE&key=5CC3CBFF4617FD07%2E2826F4AA9CF74935%2E4D4702B0C3E38B35%2E4D4702B0C3E38B35&CFID=752717236&CFTOKEN=59149052&__acm__=1492607460_82307315c3d46cd16890ecb2213f02db)).
 Thus, Reyonds in his 1987 paper -- *Flocks, Heards, and Schools: A Distributed Behvaioral Model* -- introduced the Boids Model, which stands for "bird-oid object" or "bird-like object," ([Kider, 2017a](https://webcourses.ucf.edu/courses/1246518/pages/boids?module_item_id=10564246)).
 Each object is an individual entity exhibiting simple behaviors-making Boids an agent-based model.
 You can view a video of the original Boids computer animaltion created by Reynods [here](https://www.youtube.com/watch?v=86iQiV3-3IA)

 #### Implementation